fogWraith/HLServer/Docs/Protocol-Ext.md

 - Bytes 12–15: Low 32 bits of the fork length.

 Info fork lengths follow the same pattern.
 Legacy readers that ignore the high word will see truncated sizes and should not enable large-file mode.

+## Implementation Notes

+- Treat all integer fields as unsigned; clamp legacy 32-bit fields instead of wrapping when conveying >4 GiB values.
+- Validate HTXF flags before attempting to read the optional 64-bit length; reject SIZE64 use when the peer is not authorized for large-file mode.
+- In legacy mode, omit oversized entries from directory listings and use the 32-bit ceiling for reported sizes and counts to avoid advertising un-fetchable items.
+- Always send both 32-bit and 64-bit companions in large-file mode so mixed peers can continue operating; fall back to legacy values when a 64-bit counterpart is absent.

 ## Notes